vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/feed.md

 ::: tip

-The plugin is providing a resonable getter by default, if you want full control of feed generating, you can set this field.
+The plugin is providing a reasonable getter by default, if you want full control of feed generating, you can set this field.

 :::